 We seek to recruit and retain a high calibre of committed staff, with a passion for delivering excellent support to Carers.

 Staff benefits include a minimum of 30 days holiday (inclusive of Bank Holidays), membership of Benenden Healthcare, childcare vouchers and a mileage allowance.
-Carers First will provide a Workplace Pension Scheme to employees in line with the current pension legislation.
+Carers FIRST will provide a Workplace Pension Scheme to employees in line with the current pension legislation.

 We actively promote equality of opportunity for all and we value diversity.

 We ensure all staff receive comprehensive training as part of their Induction Programme, to equip them with the necessary knowledge and skills to support our carers and continue to provide ongoing training and support through external training, relevant vocational qualifications, supervision and appraisals.
-As an accredited Investor in People, we believe in supporting staff to develop their skills.

 Upon joining the organisation we check if staff have current training from previous employment and training is booked for them as required.
 The mandatory training courses we provide include First Aid, Health & Safety, Moving & Handling, Adult Protection and Child Protection.